SPOTLIGHT PROGRAMS

 take a vet fishing

-branford based Connecticut, Take a Vet Fishing (TAVF) is an organization dedicated to getting veterans out of clinical environments for a relaxing day of free fishing.
+Take a Vet Fishing (TAVF) is an organization dedicated to getting veterans out of clinical environments for a relaxing day of free fishing.
 They supply everything needed, including fishing gear, bait, food, drinks, and round-trip transportation.
 TAVF hosts multiple events across Connecticut throughout the spring and autumn seasons.
 Recurring venues include:

 - Killam's Point Conference Center (1009 Main Street, Branford, CT)